Contact force

 Contact force example - flipping

-When a boy flips the page of a book, a contact force is at play.
-During this action, he applies force through his hand onto the book’s page, causing it to flip.
+When a boy flips the page of a book, contact forces are at play.
+His application of force through his hand onto the book’s page results in the page flipping.
 This force arises due to direct contact between his hand and the page, illustrating how contact forces occur when two objects, in this case, the page and the boy’s hand, physically interact, leading to the application of force through their direct touch, resulting in the page’s movement.

 Picking